manjoot/le-restaurant/README.md

 ## Setup

-Firstly  begin by unzipping the 'le-restaurant' folder within the project folder - this is the applicaiton itself.
+Firstly  begin by unzipping the 'le-restaurant' folder within the project folder - this is the application itself.

 Once unzipped, open the terminal in the 'le-restaurant' directory, and install all the required dependencies using: